ThomasRahm/CuraEngine/README.md

 </details>

 ## Currently known limitations:
 - If custom angles are set for the infill the result may not be what the end-user expects.
 - Enforce Initial Layer Diameter may cause an effectively higher Branch Density.
 When tips are multiple mm large, placing one tip ever few cm seems counter productive.
 - Cradle XY distance can be larger than intended if the line hits the model at a small angle, especially if the model surface is uneven.
 This is rare though.
+- As cradle lines that would collide with branches are removed, but cradle lines are elongated to prevent overhang at the end of the line, some lines may be larger than `Cradle Length`

 ## Things that should be done
 - Reducing the amount of settings (I would like some input in that regard)